Swift on Raspberry Pi Workshop: Part 1

 You‘ll need to install Swift on your Raspberry Pi, which I covered in a previous blog post.
 But first, you‘ll need to connect to your Raspberry Pi.
 You can do this by attaching a monitor, keyboard, and mouse—but it would be very difficult to set up 20 monitors for a workshop, so to work around this, you can connect to the Pi using the USB to TTL serial cable listed above:

-2. Follow the tutorial found here and enter a few commands.
+- Follow the tutorial found here and enter a few commands.
 I had mixed results, but this is by far the quickest way to connect to a Raspberry Pi without a monitor.
-Once you’re connected, your terminal window should look like this: A terminal window showing that SSH has been enabled and prompting you to log in to connect to your Raspberry Pi.
+Once you‘re connected, your terminal window should look like the image above.

 Once you‘re connected to your Raspberry Pi, you’re ready to rock and roll!
 Now, we can start to build our circuits on the breadboard.